shubham9411/shubhampandey.in/src/pages/posts/2021-05-16-removing-background-in-realtime/index.md

 ```

 <div style="border-left: 4px solid #2196f3;padding: 1em;margin-top: 2em;background: #f5f5f561;">
-I have not even added anything extra to this code it is basic bodypix api use example available in the <a href="https://github.com/tensorflow/tfjs-models/tree/master/body-pix">documentation</a>.
+I have not even added anything extra to this code it is a basic bodypix API use example available in the <a href="https://github.com/tensorflow/tfjs-models/tree/master/body-pix">documentation</a>.
 </div>

 ---

 ## Part 2

-### Getting video from camera and removing the background
+### Getting video from the camera and removing the background

 What we have to do:

 - Get the camera permissions
-- Get frames from the video and remove background
+- Get frames from the video and remove the background
-- Print the image to canvas and repeat process again
+- Print the image to canvas and repeat the process again

 #### Get the camera permissions

-Add a new webcam video element to the html for viewing the actual video stream
+Add a new webcam video element to the HTML for viewing the actual video stream

 ```html
 <video id="webcam"></video>